Mauritia flexuosa: Fruit

 Moriche palm fruit ("morete" in the Oriente of Ecuador) is edible and used to make juice, jam, ice cream, a fermented "wine", desserts and snacks, requiring harvesting of more than 50 tonnes per day in Peru.

 The inflorescence buds are eaten as a vegetable and the sap can be drunk fresh or fermented (see palm wine).
 Threads and cords are locally produced from the tree's fibers.

 Humans consume palm weevil larvae (Rhynchophorus palmarum) which burrow in the tree trunk.

 Oil

 Buriti oil is an orange-reddish oil extracted from the fruit of the moriche palm.
 The oil contains high concentrations of oleic acid, tocopherols, and carotenoids, especially beta-carotene.
 The oil has a reddish color used as ink on hides and skins.
-Batana oil, a similar oil extract, has seen hair and skin care use since indigenous times.
+Batana oil, a similar oil extract, has seen hair and skin care use since Pre-Columbian times.

 Ecology

 This tree is important to many animal species; several bird species, such as the red-bellied macaw, sulphury flycatcher, and moriche oriole, use it for nesting and food.
 Tapirs, peccaries, fish and monkeys depend on the fruit.